MiDorm

 Desire for more functionality out of dorm maps → Allowed users to explore nearby campus buildings and see dorm-to-building distance estimates, following map conventions like location filters, search bars, and pinch-to-zoom gesture.

-After finalizing our designs, we created a detailed developer handoff that captures both the functionality and the native iOS behavior of MiDorm.
-We also noted our color and typography styles for easy reuse, annotated intended screen content states and component interactions, and documented hardware-integrated features (e.g., when the user’s camera or photo library is triggered).
+We created a detailed developer handoff that captures both the functionality and the native iOS behavior of MiDorm.
+We noted our color and typography styles for easy reuse, annotated intended screen content states and component interactions, and documented hardware-integrated features (e.g., when the user’s camera or photo library is triggered).

-After finalizing our designs, we created a detailed developer handoff that captures both the functionality and the native iOS behavior of MiDorm.
-We also noted our color and typography styles for easy reuse, annotated intended screen content states and component interactions, and documented hardware-integrated features (e.g., when the user’s camera or photo library is triggered).
+We created a detailed developer handoff that captures both the functionality and the native iOS behavior of MiDorm.
+We noted our color and typography styles for easy reuse, annotated intended screen content states and component interactions, and documented hardware-integrated features (e.g., when the user’s camera or photo library is triggered).

 Reflections